databrickslabs/overwatch/docs-compose/overwatch_docs/content/DataEngineer/Definitions.md

 **KEY** -- organization_id + cluster_id + action + unixTimeMS_state_start

+{{% notice warning %}}
+[Issue 154](https://github.com/databrickslabs/overwatch/issues/154): This table is not a properly defined slow-changing dimensions as it should be.
+This table more closely resembles the audit log which is very dependent on the action column and does not reference the complete state of the object at the corresponding time.
+Furthermore, this table only receives updates when the definition of the object is modified, thus, in the early days of Overwatch, there will likely be a lot of missing data. <br><br>
+Use this table as a left-joined lookup table with the last non-null lookup value where the timestamp is < lookup time.
+This will result in many null values that must be further filled from the corresponding snapshot table in the etl database.
+{{% /notice %}}

 Column | Type | Description
 :---------------------------|:----------------|:--------------------------------------------------
 cluster_id                  |string           |Canonical Databricks cluster ID (more info in [Common Meta Fields](#common-meta-fields))